toonnix-github/DanHarem/README.md

 - Clone the repository.
 - Follow the instructions in `/docs` for environment setup.
 - Implement features branch by branch following user stories.
 - Submit pull requests for review (if applicable).

+## Remark
+- update this file regularly if you find anything new
+- update user story that you are working on in the file userstory.md to record all of the work that happen here

 ## Contact & Collaboration
 - Product Owner: Produtiva (AI)